War of the Usurper

 - Main article: Battle of the Trident

-Eventually, both loyalist and rebel forces gathered for the decisive battle: the Battle of the Trident (4 on the map).
-During the battle, Prince Rhaegar and Robert met in single combat on the ford of the Trident, while the battle crashed around them.
+Eventually, both loyalist and rebel forces gathered for the decisive battle in 283 AC: the Battle of the Trident (4 on the map).
+During the battle, Prince Rhaegar and Robert met in single combat on a ford of the Trident, while the battle crashed around them.
 Robert slew Rhaegar with a blow to the chest from his warhammer so powerful that it smashed the rubies right from the armor.
 After Rhaegar fell, the Targaryen host broke and ran, and the victory went to the rebels.
+The site has since been known as the ruby ford.

-Having been severely wounded by Rhaegar during the battle, Robert gave the command of persuit to his friend, Eddard Stark, hoping to besiege King's Landing, which was believed to have been held by several thousand men.
+Having been severely wounded by Rhaegar during the battle, Robert gave the command of pursuit to his friend, Eddard Stark, hoping to besiege King's Landing, which was believed to have been held by several thousand men.
 With the war all but won, House Frey declared for the rebels.
-Walder Frey's slow response in the rebellion would cause Lord Hoster Tully to name him "late Lord Frey" ever since.
+Lord Walder Frey's slow response in the rebellion would cause Lord Hoster Tully to name him "the late Lord Frey" ever since.

 Sack of King's Landing